 Fixing issues and working stories¶

-Review the issues list and find something that interests you.
-You could also check the “help-wanted” list.
+Fabric issues and bugs are managed in GitHub issues.
+Review the list of issues and find something that interests you.
+You could also check the “good first issue” list.
 It is wise to start with something relatively straight forward and achievable, and that no one is already assigned.
 If no one is assigned, then assign the issue to yourself.
 Please be considerate and rescind the assignment if you cannot finish in a reasonable time, or add a comment saying that you are still actively working the issue if you need a little more time.

 Next, try building the project in your local development environment to ensure that everything is set up correctly.

-- Write a meaningful commit message.
-Include a meaningful 50 (or less) character title, followed by a blank line, followed my a more comprehensive description of the change.
-Be sure to include the JIRA identifier corresponding to the change (e.g. [FAB-1234]).
-This can be in the title but should also be in the body of the commit message.
+Write a meaningful commit message.
+Include a meaningful 55 (or less) character title, followed by a blank line, followed by a more comprehensive description of the change.

 Note: Each source file must include a license header for the Apache Software License 2.0.
-A template of that header can be found here.
+See the template of the license header.